 Use Virtual Backgrounds

 One of the coolest features of Zoom and other videoconferencing tools is the ability to customize the background of your video.
 You can upload custom images and then apply video filters.
-We have a complete post on changing your Zoom virtual backgrounds which you might want to look into.
+We have a complete post on modifying your Zoom virtual backgrounds which you might want to look into.

 Change your Zoom display name